Cisco ACI

 Containers – Raising the Abstraction Level

 Containers change the way applications are packaged.
-They allow application tiers to be packaged and isolated, so all dependencies are confined to individual islands, not conflicting with other stacks.
-It provides a simple way to package all application pieces into an easily deployable unit.
+They allow application tiers to be packaged and isolated, so all dependencies are confined to individual islands and do not conflict with other stacks.
+Containers provide a simple way to package all application pieces into an easily deployable unit.
 The ability to create different units radically simplifies deployment.

 It creates a predictable isolated stack with ALL userland dependencies.
 Each application is isolated from others, and dependencies are sealed in.
 Dependencies are the natural killer as they can slow down deployment lifecycles.
 Containers combat this and fundamentally change the operational landscape.
 Docker and Rocket are the main Linux application container stacks in production.

 Containers don’t magically appear.
-They need assistance with where to go; this is the container scheduler’s role.
-The main job of the scheduler is to start the container on the correct host and connect them.
+They need assistance with where to go; this is the role of the container scheduler.
+The scheduler’s main job is to start the container on the correct host and connect it.
 In addition, the scheduler needs to monitor the containers and deal with container/host failures.

 The schedulers are Docker Swarm, Google Kubernetes, and Apache Mesos.
 Docker Swarm is probably the easiest to start with, and it’s not attached to any cloud provider.
-The container sends to the cluster scheduler several requirements.
+The container sends several requirements to the cluster scheduler.
 For example, I have this amount of resources and want to run five copies of this software with this amount of CPU and disk space – now find me a place.

 Kubernetes – Container scheduler